BeatrisIlieva/drf-react-gems/README.md

 **Design rationale:**
 Dedicated models for each product category (Earwear, Neckwear, etc.) allow the backend to efficiently query and manage each category without filtering a single large product table.
 This improves performance, keeps the codebase organized, and makes it easy to add category-specific features in the future. `GenericForeignKey` and `GenericRelation` are used to maintain flexible, DRY relationships for inventory and reviews across all categories.

-**Key files:**

--   Base product and generic relations (`server/src/products/models/base.py`)
--   Inventory model with GenericForeignKey (`server/src/products/models/inventory.py`)
--   Product category models (`server/src/products/models/product.py`)

 ## 3. Additional Requirements

 ### Object-Oriented Design ✅

 -   **Data encapsulation:**
-    Business logic and data validation are encapsulated within dedicated service classes and model managers, such as `ShoppingBagService` (`server/src/shopping_bags/services.py`) and `UserCredentialManager` (`server/src/accounts/managers/user_credential.py`).
-This ensures that critical operations—like inventory validation, atomic updates, and secure user creation—are only accessible through well-defined interfaces, promoting maintainability and security.
+    Business logic and data validation are encapsulated within dedicated service classes and model managers.

 -   **Exception handling:**
     Error handling is implemented using try-except blocks and DRF exception classes, particularly for authentication and business-critical operations.
-For example, authentication and registration logic in `UserCredentialViewSet` ([server/src/accounts/views/user_credential.py]) uses structured exception handling to provide clear API error responses.
-Service classes such as `ShoppingBagService` ([server/src/shopping_bags/services.py]) and `OrderService` ([server/src/orders/services.py]) consistently raise and handle exceptions for validation errors, inventory issues, and transactional integrity.
-This approach ensures that all errors are managed in a predictable, secure, and user-friendly manner across the backend.

 -   **Inheritance, abstraction, and polymorphism:**
-    Product models leverage inheritance and abstract base classes, while polymorphic relationships are managed using Django's GenericForeignKey for maximum flexibility.
+    Product models leverage inheritance and abstract base classes, while polymorphic relationships are managed using Django's GenericForeignKey.
-    (`server/src/products/models/base.py`)

 -   **Cohesion and loose coupling:**
     Each Django app (accounts, products, orders, shopping_bags, wishlists, common) encapsulates a distinct business domain, promoting strong cohesion and loose coupling across the backend.
-    (`server/src/`)

 -   **Code quality and readability:**
     All code adheres to PEP 8 (Python) and uses ESLint/Prettier (JavaScript) for consistent formatting and clear naming conventions.
-    (e.g., `createShoppingBagHandler`, `useProductItemContext`)

 ### User Interface & Experience ✅

 **The project delivers a visually appealing and highly usable interface, with a strong focus on both design consistency and user experience.**

 -   **Custom design system:**
-    All components use a consistent SCSS-based design system, ensuring visual harmony and easy theming.
+    All components use a consistent SCSS-based design system, ensuring visual harmony.
-    (`client/src/styles/_variables.scss`)

 -   **Responsive design:**
-    The UI is fully responsive, adapting seamlessly to different screen sizes and devices.
+    The UI is fully responsive, adapting to different screen sizes and devices.

 -   **Component-based architecture:**
-    The frontend is built with reusable, modular React components, promoting maintainability and scalability.
+    The frontend is built with reusable, modular React components.
-    (`client/src/components/`)

 -   **Real-time feedback:**
     Forms provide instant validation feedback, with clear visual cues for valid, invalid, and focused states.
-    (`client/src/hooks/useForm.js`, `client/src/styles/forms.scss`)

--   **Smooth user flows:**
-    Features like the mini bag popup, dynamic product filtering, and automatic focus on invalid inputs enhance usability and reduce friction.
-    (`client/src/components/pages/product-item/main-content/user-action/mini-bag-popup/MiniBagPopup.jsx`)

 -   **Accessible and intuitive navigation:**
-    The application uses clear navigation patterns, accessible controls, and user-friendly error messages.
+    The application uses clear navigation patterns and accessible controls.

 -   **Consistent user experience:**
-    All interactive elements, from buttons to forms, follow a unified style and behavior, ensuring a professional and predictable experience.
+    All interactive elements, from buttons to forms and popups, follow a unified style and behavior.

 ---